akhojaste/ComputerVisionPlayground/README.md

 # ImageProcessing

-Some Image Processing algorithms implemented in C++.
+Some Computer Vision and Image Processing algorithms implemented in C++.

 Some modifications added here.